Read about our Commissioners – the men and women who hear appeals and make decisions.

 Rohit Verma is a lawyer with diverse work experience in both Alberta and internationally.
 He received a Bachelor of Laws from the University of Alberta, Master of Laws from the University of London, and has qualified as a mediator at the London School of Mediation.

-He has been employed as a Workers' Compensation Board appeals advisor and legal counsel at the City of Calgary, Real Estate Council of Alberta, and the Opportunity Calgary Investment Fund.
-Rohit has also worked at the Appeals Chamber of the International Criminal Court, the International Criminal Tribunal for the former Yugoslavia in The Hague, and he has taught law courses in the School of Business at SAIT.
+Rohit has been employed as a Workers' Compensation Board appeals advisor and legal counsel at the City of Calgary, The Real Estate Council of Alberta, and the Opportunity Calgary Investment Fund.
+He has also worked at the Appeals Chamber of the International Criminal Court, the International Criminal Tribunal for the former Yugoslavia in The Hague, and he has taught law courses in the School of Business at SAIT.

 In his spare time, Rohit enjoys travelling and nature photography.